CoreyJP-Pro/Gaming-PC-Build/README.md

 # Gaming-PC-Build
 Built in early 2024, PC gaming rig using my old/transferred GTX 3080.
-Hope this guide assist you in your PC building Journey!

-# Gaming-PC-Build
-Built in early 2024, PC gaming rig using my old/transferred GTX 3080.
 Runs most Modern AAA titles at 4k with modified graphics settings.
 Daily drive for productivity and gaming.
 # Gaming PC Build